#engineeryourcareer

 Term: 06.12.22 – 05.12.26

-Registered Interests: Director of Park Pavilion Cafe Devonport Ltd (2010), Director of Park Pavilion Cafe Victoria Park Ltd 2017, Director of Park Pavilion Cafe Freedom Fields Ltd (2020) and Director of Plymouth Pie Club CIC (Social Care) (2020).
-Spouse is also a Director of the companies noted.
+Registered Interests: Director of Park Pavilion Cafe Devonport Ltd (2017), Park Pavilion Cafe Victoria Park Ltd (2017), Park Pavilion Cafe Freedom Fields Ltd (2017) and Director of Rosie Leigh's of Devonport (2017)

 Martin served in the Royal Navy from 1993 to 2005 as a Petty Officer in the Supply Branch.
 On leaving the Royal Navy he undertook an Engineering Apprenticeship with Babcock Marine from 2006 to 2010.
 In 2006 Martin was elected by the community of Devonport to the Devonport Regeneration Board, which was responsible for investing £49 million pounds of New Deals for Community money into the regeneration of Devonport.
 In 2010 Martin and his wife Shelley opened up The Park Pavilion Cafe in Devonport Park.
 This was followed by The Park Pavilion Cafe Victoria Park in 2016, The Park Pavilion Cafe Freedom Fields in 2020 and Rosie Leighs in Marlborough Street in 2024.